Varieties & Breeding

 Strategic Breeding Objectives

 With new partnership opportunities available, SPG is looking forward to being more strategic in its breeding objectives.
-Its focus over the next 10 years will be in developing:
+Its focus over the next 10 years will be on developing:

 What Will Not Change?

 Royalty-free varieties released over the last 20 years that are currently available royalty-free will remain so.
-With the high- quality royalty-free varieties that are available to growers today, any new varieties with royalties attached will need to show substantial improvements.
-SPG will take a new approach to breeding, forming strategic partnerships, targeting investments into high-value pulse varieties that will provide the best possible return on value to Saskatchewan pulse growers.
+With the high-quality royalty-free varieties available to growers today, any new varieties with royalties attached will need to show substantial improvements.
+SPG will take a new approach to breeding, forming strategic partnerships, and targeting investments in high-value pulse varieties that will provide the best possible return to Saskatchewan pulse growers.

 ”With SPG starting new partnerships with public and private plant breeders, growers can be sure that those breeders will be focused first on the major issues facing pulse production in the province,” explains Greenshields.

 SPG will continue to invest in pulse breeding and variety development in strategic ways that will address the biggest issues for growers.
-By working with multiple partners, they hope to make high-value pulse varieties available, with the traits growers are looking for, that will provide a solid return on investment to growers.
+By working with multiple partners, they hope to make high-value pulse varieties with the traits growers are looking for available, providing a solid return on investment.

-As the Saskatchewan pulse industry continues to evolve, the priorities of increased acreage, development of new varieties, and expanding market share continue.
+As the Saskatchewan pulse industry continues to evolve, the priorities of increasing acreage, developing new varieties, and expanding market share remain.
 It is an exciting time to be a Saskatchewan pulse grower.

 Published November 2020